-Certain credits are allowed on the Mississippi individual income tax return as direct credits or as pass-through credits from Partnerships, S-Corporations, and LLC's: Liquidating Dividend Credit- Section 27-7-9(j)(2).
-A credit for tax paid by a liquidation corporation on the gain from sale or exchange of property is allowed to the extend of tax liability of the shareholders.
-The purpose is to collect tax on the sale only once.
+Certain credits are allowed on the Mississippi individual income tax return as direct credits or as pass-through credits from Partnerships, S-Corporations, and LLC's: MS Natural Heritage Program and MS Scenic Streams Stewardship Program- Section 27-7-22.21.
+A credit is allowed for certain costs associated with donations of land which are conservation sites under the MS Natural Heritage Program or which are along streams nominated to the MS Scenic Streams Stewardship program.
 Job Development Assessment Fee - Section 27-7-22.3.
 A credit to employees whose wages have been assessed to help pay for Business Finance Corporation issued bonds which created their jobs.
-Business Ad Valorem Tax Credit - 27-7-22.5.
+Business Ad Valorem Tax Credit - Section 27-7-22.5.
 Credit allowed to manufacturers, distributors, wholesalers or retail merchants who pay ad valorem taxes in Mississippi imposed on commodities, products, goods, wares and merchandise held for resale.
 Finance Company Privilege Tax - Section 27-21-9.
-Gaming Control Act License Fees Credit - Section 75-76-179.
+Gaming Control Act License Fees Credit -Section 75-76-179.
 License fees paid under the Gaming Control Act are allowed as a credit against income tax.
 The credit may not exceed the amount of income tax due.
 Reforestation Credit - Section 27-7-22.15.
 A credit for eligible owners who incur costs for approved reforestation practices for eligible tree species on eligible lands, in the amount of 50% of the average cost.
 The lifetime maximum credit is \$10,000.